-Among all the scams that might happen in Bangkok, the cheap Tuk Tuk ride has been happening for ages, and many travellers fall for it every day.
+Among all the scams that might happen in Bangkok, the cheap Tuk Tuk ride has been happening for ages, and many travelers fall for it every day.
 So the first thing you should not do in Bangkok is to trust a Tuk Tuk driver that tells you the temples or attractions you want to visit are closed.
-Here is what happen: you ask a Tuk Tuk driver to take you to Wat Poh or any other temples in Bangkok, he tells you the temple is closed, but he knows another beautiful one, and he can take you there for a low price.
+Here is what happens: you ask a Tuk Tuk driver to take you to Wat Poh or any other temples in Bangkok, he tells you the temple is closed, but he knows another beautiful one, and he can take you there for a low price.
 That’s the moment you should walk away.

 The same scam technique is used by drivers that offer to take you to Ping Pong and striptease shows.
 The driver will charge you a small amount for the ride and will take you to some dodgy place.
 You probably will end up in some nasty club where everything is expensive, and the driver will earn money for taking you there.
-Or even worst, some clubs you don’t need to pay the entrance but to leave the place, you will be threatened to pay a lot, for drinks that you might not have.
+Or even worst, in some clubs, you don’t need to pay for the entrance but to leave the place, you will be threatened to pay a lot, for drinks that you might not have.

-Not all clubs, all shows and all TukTuk drivers are bad, actually is just a small group that is involved with the scams.
-In general Thai people are very lovely, helpful and honest, that’s why is hard to distinguish the good from the bad.
+Not all clubs, all shows, and all TukTuk drivers are bad, actually is just a small group that is involved with the scams.
+In general Thai people are very lovely, helpful, and honest, that’s why is hard to distinguish the good from the bad.

 If you feel you are in trouble or doubt, the best option is to talk with your hotel reception; they can call a taxi or book a tour for you.
 Need more information about how to plan a trip to Bangkok, what to do and how to avoid scams?
-We wrote a travel guide for first timers in Bangkok that can help you out.
-Don’t be afraid and enjoy Thailand, it’s an amazing country, with rich culture, history and yummy food.
+We wrote a travel guide for first-timers in Bangkok that can help you out.
+Don’t be afraid and enjoy Thailand, it’s an amazing country, with rich culture, history, and yummy food.
 Probably you will travel to Bangkok, and nothing bad will happen to you, but it’s always good to be prepared and know what not to do.

 Natalie Deduck is a journalist, travel blogger and addict to coffee.
 On April 2014, Nat and her husband left Brasil to become full-time travelers and never looked back.
 They are the adventurous couple behind Love and Road a travel blog that is all about their passion traveling on affordable luxury style and exploring new destinations.
 Sharing moments and inspiring people to travel more and better.
 You can follow them on Facebook and Twitter.